DomainDrivenArchitecture/c4k-common/README.md

 #### Input as EDN or Yaml

-c4k-common supports all its resources, input and output as yaml and as edn.
+c4k-common supports yaml and edn as format for all of its resources (input and output).
-The following command line will work also:
+Hence, the following command line will also work:

 ```bash
 c4k-common config.yaml auth.yaml > k8s-manifest.yaml